Maria Fassi delivers career-best 62 to take early LPGA lead

-Fassi powered her way across the rain-softened Pelican Golf Club and rode a smooth putting stroke to an 8-under 62, her career low on the LPGA Tour, giving her a two-shot lead in the Pelican Women’s Championship.
+Fassi powered her way across the rain-softened Pelican Golf Club and rode a smooth putting stroke to an 8-under 62, her career low on the LPGA Tour, giving her an early two-shot in the Pelican Women’s Championship.

 This is the final tournament before the leading 60 players qualify for the CME Group Tour Championship with its $7 million purse.